whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/linear_regression_1.md

 In the above, the estimate was $0.0209$ with a standard error of $0.0125$.
 What does that standard error mean?

+Here are two ways of thinking about it.
+First, in the context of bayes' theorem, this is really expressing the variation in the posterior distribution.
+Roughtly speaking, it is saying that the posterior is (approximately) a Gaussian distribution with the given estimate as mode and standard deviation as the standard error.
+(For linear regression it's actually a T distribution not a gaussian, but that doesn't matter very much.)
+In other words this is describing what we should believe about the 'true' parameter estimate given the data we've seen.
+This is a **good way** of thinking about it.

-One way of thinking about this is to imagine that the standard error tells us how spread-out the *sampling distribution of the estimate is*.
-To understand this you have to think, not just of this dataset we have analysed, but of all the infinitely many other datasets we could have obtained in the study.
+Another useful way of thinking about the standard error is that it tells us the **sampling error** of the estimate.
+To understand this, you have to think not just of the dataset we have loaded, but also imagine what would happen if we generated and estimated in other datasets generated the same way.
+Each dataset would generate its own estimate, which would differ a bit from our estimate due to all the random noise and so on.
+The **standard error** tells us how much variability we should expect in that estimate.

 :::tip Note

-An odd feature of linear regression is that it treats the predictors (i.e. the genotypes) as fixed - they are treated as known beforehand rather than as part of the 'observed data' for statistical purposes.
+In this context, an odd feature of linear regression is that it treats the predictors (i.e. the genotypes) as fixed - they are treated as known beforehand rather than as part of the 'observed data' for statistical purposes.
 So this is really about imagining possible expression values for samples with the given genotypes.

 :::

-So: suppose there's actually no association and suppose - hypothetically - we were to repeat our estimate on a million different sets of 24 samples (with the same genotypes).
-The *sampling distribution* of the estimate we would obtain would look something like
+To explore this **sampling distribution** interopretation, suppose there's actually no association and suppose - hypothetically - we were to repeat our estimate on a million different sets of 24 samples (with the same genotypes).
+The *sampling distribution* of the estimate we would obtain would look something like this:
-this:

 ```
 sampling_distribution = tibble(